 The University is first and foremost an institution of learning and teaching, committed to serving the needs of society and involved in the academic and civic communities of which it is a part.
-To this end the University is a member of the Fremont and San Jose Chambers of Commerce.
-NPU attends local job fairs and works with local businesses to provide job opportunities for our students.
+To this end, the University is a member of the Fremont Chamber of Commerce.
+NPU attends local job fairs and works with local businesses to provide job opportunities for students.
 The University also provides space for meetings of various local government bodies and businesses.

 Northwestern Polytechnic University’s mission is to provide quality higher education to help individuals of diverse backgrounds, interests, and skills achieve their full academic and career potential.

-NPU graduates are expected to demonstrate the following core institutional student learning outcomes:
+NPU graduates are expected to demonstrate the following institutional student learning outcomes:

 The educational philosophy of the University includes an absolute commitment to academic excellence, programs available to both full-time and working adult students, effective business practices, and teaching methods and environments conducive to the development of devoted graduates enriched with critical thinking skills.